techwithanirudh/sandbox/README.md

 git checkout -b my-new-branch
 ```

+### Code formatting

+This repository uses [Prettier](https://marketplace.cursorapi.com/items?itemName=esbenp.prettier-vscode) for code formatting, which you will be prompted to install when you open the project.
+The formatting rules are specified in [.prettierrc](.prettierrc).

 ### Commit convention

 Before you create a Pull Request, please check that you use the [Conventional Commits format](https://www.conventionalcommits.org/en/v1.0.0/)